Introduction to the English legal system :

 – The civil division

-– Oct 2009: the Supreme Court replaced the Appellate Committee of the HL (the Law Lords).
+– Oct 2009: the Supreme Court replaced the Appellate Committee of the House of Lords (the Law Lords).

 – They are 12 justices, they are called .
 Usually they are 5 maybe 7 but they aren’t 12.